Antimicrobial stewardship: Baseline assessment

 In hospitals and clinics using electronic medical records, information technology resources are crucial to focusing on these questions.
-As of 2015, commercial computer surveillance software programs for microbiology and antimicrobial administrations appear to outnumber "homegrown" institutional programs, and include, but are not limited to TREAT Steward, TheraDoc®, Sentri7®, and Vigilanz®.
+As of 2015, commercial computer surveillance software programs for microbiology and antimicrobial administrations appear to outnumber "homegrown" institutional programs, and include, but are not limited to TREAT StewardTM, TheraDoc, Sentri7, and Vigilanz.

 Goals of desirable antimicrobial use

 For the desired antimicrobial use, goals need to be formulated: